 The IFSTAL Summer School is the culmination of the IFSTAL year.
 Over the course of the year, students have the chance to meet and interact in a range of lectures, post-lecture activities, workshops, away days and on the online virtual learning environment.
-The Summer School is a week-long residential event which is designed to build on these activities and interactions, consolidating food systems knowledge and enhanced policy understanding, and further developing skills in systems thinking, communicating complexity and presentation techniques.
+The Summer School is a week-long, fully funded residential event which is designed to build on these activities and interactions, consolidating food systems knowledge and enhanced policy understanding, and further developing skills in systems thinking, communicating complexity and presentation techniques.
 It offers an exciting programme of theory and practice with a great opportunity for active participation aimed at helping develop capacity to bring about positive change in the food system workplace.

 Summer School 2017